 I’m often asked for advice from others looking to start their own businesses – creative or not – on what the secret sauce is for success.
-I’m often stumped, searching the nooks and crannies of my brain trying to figure out what to say to seem really intellectual, where the requestor will walk away enlightened and thinking how brilliant I am.
+I’m often stumped, searching the nooks and crannies of my brain trying to figure out what to say to seem really smart, where the requestor will walk away enlightened and thinking how brilliant I am.
 Well here it is.
 Sadly, there is no secret sauce (which means I probably don't sound too brilliant now :).
 Just like money doesn’t grow on trees – secret sauce isn’t packaged in a cute lil’ bottle.
 In my opinion, it mostly just boils down to perseverance, resilience, and good ol’ fashioned hard work.
 That’s it folks.
 Starting a company has been the hardest thing I've ever done.
 It's brutal, and I’m not exaggerating.
 You may feel like a failure at times - which is probably new for all those type A’s used to superstar status in previous careers.
 You'll probably shed some tears (no matter how tough you are) - especially given how sleep deprived you’ll be from the 20+ hour days you're working.
 But if you trudge through it all, and work really, really hard, it’ll all be worth it.

 I had to include this, since everyone asks!
 Like about 90% of women out there – my fav flower has to be a Peony.
 Specifically that rare perfect shade of peach Tree Peony, but I'll take 'em all.
 Really though, I can’t just pick one.
 How fair would the be to all the seasons?!
 I also have a sweet spot for Ornamental Kale (obvi, given we use it in just about every arrangment!), Garden Roses, blush Anemones, peach Ranunculus, the perfect pinkish/green Scabiosa...oh, forget it - how can I pick?
 It's like picking a favorite child!

 *Have additional questions?
 You can email me at firstname.lastname@example.org.